oils-for-unix/oils/doc/ysh-tour.md

 ## Languages for Data (Interchange Formats)

-In addition to languages for **code**, Oil also deals with languages for **data**.
+In addition to languages for **code**, YSH also deals with languages for **data**.
 [JSON]($xref) is a prominent example of the latter.

 <!-- TODO: Link to slogans, fallacies, and concepts -->

 ### Lines of Text (traditional), and QSN

 Traditional Unix tools like `grep` and `awk` operate on streams of lines.
-Oil supports this style as well as any other shell.
+YSH supports this style as well as any other shell.

-But Oil also has [QSN: Quoted String Notation][QSN], an interchange format which is borrowed from Rust's string literal notation.
+But YSH also has [QSN: Quoted String Notation][QSN], an interchange format which is borrowed from Rust's string literal notation.

 [QSN]: qsn.html